lyijin/aiptasia_multi-omics/README.rst

 ----------
 The title alludes to multiple -omics analysis--but a careful browser of this repository would notice that the stuff in here applies mainly to the **PROTEOMIC** bits of the project, with transcriptomic bits nowhere to be seen.

 This is because the transcriptomics pipelines we used were... fairly standard (``kallisto``, ``sleuth``).
-Our proteomics stuff wasn't, therefore the scripts.
+Our proteomics stuff weren't, therefore the scripts.
 Robert Frost's "The Road Not Taken" comes to mind here :p

 Brief description of folder contents
 ------------------------------------